 The Nitty Gritty of Board and Batten Siding

-When installing board and batten siding, or any vertical siding, you will have to deal with the challenge of fastening vertical boards to a vertical stud wall.
+Installing board and batten siding, like any vertical siding, presents the challenges of fastening vertical siding boards to vertically framed stud walls.

-Boards installed up and down (vertically) do not regularly intersect stud framing members like horizontally laid boards do.
-Traditionally, this problem was addressed by adding horizontal framing pieces between studs called blocking, then attaching the vertical to the installed blocking.
+Boards installed up and down (vertically) do not regularly intersect stud framing members like horizontally installed boards do.
+This issue was traditionally solved by adding horizontal framing pieces between studs called blocking, then attaching the vertical to the installed blocking.

-While this method works, installing blocking is a lot of work and may be impractical for remodeling work.
-Blocking also reduces the space in the wall cavity for insulation and can make it hard to run wires and plumbing in walls.
+While this method works, installing blocking is a lot of work and may be impractical for remodeling.
+Blocking also reduces the space in the wall cavity for insulation and can make it hard to run wires and plumbing in the walls.

-If using nails to fasten your siding, no matter what you plan to nail them into, use exterior-grade nails designed specifically for installing wood siding.
-Use exterior grade ring-shank or spiral shank style nails for siding.
+If using nails to fasten your siding, no matter what you plan to nail them into, use exterior-grade nails designed specifically for installing the wood siding, like exterior-grade ring-shank or spiral shank style nails for siding.

 Nails should also be compatible with the specific wood species you are using.
 Some woods will react with certain fasteners causing discoloration at the fastener site.
 Stainless steel or hot-dipped galvanized nails are typically the best choices.